Norway

 - The bulk of airline seat capacity is from Oslo to London, although numerous airports in Scotland and other parts of England also offer direct access from Norway.

-- The current rate of Air Passenger Duty for visitors departing Britain for Norway is £13.
+- To see rates of Air Passenger Duty for visitors departing Britain for Norway, click here.

 Further resources